 - 25.1 Training Program.
 The University recognizes the importance of an educated workforce as a resource and the value of training in developing and maintaining job skills and improving employee performance.
 Employee training opportunities will be identified, evaluated, and provided in accord with the University's Employee Development and Training Policy. - 25.2 Tuition Waiver Program.
-Employees who have completed their probation period are eligible to participate in the University's tuition waiver program as provided in RCW 28B.15.558 and University policy.
+Employees who have completed their probation period are eligible to participate in the University's tuition waiver program for both campus and on-line state support programs as provided in RCW 28B.15.558 and University policy.
 Eligible employees may enroll in up to ten (10) credit hours per term at a cost not to exceed five dollars (\$5) per employee per term, plus applicable fees.
 Eligible employees wishing to audit or challenge classes may do so for a charge not to exceed five dollars (\$5) per employee per term.

 - 25.3 Time Spent in Required or Approved Training.
 Time spent in training required or approved by the University will be considered work time. - 25.4 Retraining Because of Technological Change.
-Whenever a bargaining unit position is being eliminated, reduced or phased out due to technological changes, the University will make reasonable efforts to retrain affected employees so they may qualify for new positions to be established by the University or gain access to existing positions requiring these skills.
+Whenever a bargaining unit position is being eliminated, reduced or phased out due to technological changes, the University will make reasonable efforts to retrain affected employees so they may qualify for new positions to be established by the University or gain access to existing positions requiring these skills. - 25.5 Police employees will receive a minimum of ten (10) hours above the WSTC Mandatory Core Training of 24 hours per year.